ccfriden/proj2-flask/README.md

 * Clone in your workspace and on ix
 * Enhance the class schedule display
   * The starting date of each week should display
-  * The current week (just the column with the week number, or the whole row if you prefer) should be highlighted in some way.
+  * The current weekl (just the column with the week number, or the whole row if you prefer) should be highlighted in some way.

 ## In your workspace